 Automate Harrell's knot placement suggestions

-In the previous section, I manually typed in the values that correspond to the 5th, 27.5th, 50th, 72.5th, and 95th percentiles of the WEIGHT variable, as suggested by Harrell's scheme.
-However, it is not difficult to automate that step.
-You can use PROC UNIVARIATE to write the percentile values to a SAS data set and then use a short DATA _NULL_ step to store those values into a macro variable.
+If you have an earlier release of SAS, you can manually type in the values that correspond to the 5th, 27.5th, 50th, 72.5th, and 95th percentiles of the WEIGHT variable, as I did in the previous section.
+Alternatively, you can use PROC UNIVARIATE to write the percentile values to a SAS data set and then use a short DATA _NULL_ step to store those values into a macro variable.
 The macro variable can then be used as the argument to the KNOTMETHOD=LIST option, as follows:

 proc univariate data=cars noprint; var weight; output out=percentiles pctlpts=5 27.5 50 72.5 95 pctlpre=p_; /* specify the percentiles */ run; data _null_; set percentiles; call symput('pctls',catx(',', of _numeric_)); /* put all values into a comma-separated list */ run; %put &=pctls; /* optional: display the list of values */ ... effect spl = spline(weight / ... knotmethod=list(&pctls) ); /* use the macro variable here */ ...